Private Schools and IEPs

 - Related Services such as speech therapy or counseling to homeschool and private school students

-- Are often health related rather than education related, as pertains to being disabled.
+- They are often health-related rather than education-related, as pertains to being disabled.

 - Usually, the district can require you to report to the local school building to receive said service or support.